Montreal

-What you need to know about the STM strike, and how it will affect your commute
+What you need to know about the STM strike

-Starting Monday, people who use Montreal's Metro and bus network could face a major scale back in service.
+People who use Montreal's Metro and bus network are facing a major service scale back due to a worker strike.

-Maintenance staff with the Société de transport de Montréal (STM) have a mandate to go on strike from June 9 at 12 a.m. to June 17 at 11:59 p.m.
+Maintenance staff with the Société de transport de Montréal (STM) have a mandate to go on strike from June 9 to June 17 at 11:59 p.m.

-If the strike moves forward, bus and Metro services will be halted or halved outside of rush hours and late-evening hours — with the exception of Grand Prix weekend.
+During the strike, bus and Metro services will be halted or halved outside of rush hours and late-evening hours — with the exception of Grand Prix weekend.
 Adapted transport service will be maintained at all times.

-Note that this means the last bus or Metro will start and end their service at those times, according to the STM.
-That means passengers hoping to catch a bus or Metro at 9:38, for instance, will likely have missed their chance as it will be scheduled to arrive at the terminus.
+Note that this means the last bus or Metro will start and end their service at those times.
+That means passengers hoping to catch a bus or Metro at 9:38 a.m., for instance, will likely have missed their chance as it will be scheduled to arrive at the terminus.

 On June 12, service will run from 6:30 a.m. to 10:38 a.m., from 2:45 p.m. to 6:48 p.m. and from 11 p.m. to 1 a.m.
 Service will be reduced to 50 per cent outside of those hours, meaning that trains will make every other run.